 General education coursework is integral to Carrington College's degree-granting curricula and extends the range of learning while providing a context for specialized study.
-To this end, communication skills, social sciences, and math and science courses are included in the Associate of Science curricula to help broaden students' perspectives.
+To this end, communication skills, social sciences, and math and science courses are included in the Associate of Science and Bachelor of Science curricula to help broaden students' perspectives.
 Such courses also help develop skills and competencies that enhance students' academic success, as well as graduates' personal and professional potential.